davidjnelson/timeline-tech-challenge/README.md

 ```
 It is _very_ important not to open any other tabs in the window karma is running in, or the tests will run slowly.

-## Remaining nice to haves
+## Remaining nice to haves I would do with more time
 - complete the actual app!
 - complete the integration tests
-- complete the functional tests
+- add more functional tests.
+I was using the approach of writing failing functional tests first, then filling them
+in with failing integration then unit tests.
+Due to the learning curve of the functional testing tools and since the
+recruiter said that time was of the essence, I stopped writing functional tests altogether.
+I do believe this approach
+has value.
+However, the learning curve must be mitigated for it to be a successful approach.
 - add unit tests to check for xss, boundary conditions, etc.
-- concatenation and minification with source maps
+- concatenation and minification with source maps using r.js
 - linting
 - code coverage analysis
+- code quality analysis, ie: cyclomatic complexity
 - deployment to s3 with cloudfront backing
 - version increments on build
 - configure chrome windows and linux as well as the currently configured chrome osx